 Important phone numbers for safeguarding are shown at the bottom of the page.

 Safeguarding Officers - Claire Searle and Lynne Jones

-Please get in touch via the Parish Office on 020 8863 6131 or speak to me on a Sunday morning if you have any general safeguarding queries regarding children, young people or vulnerable adults in church.
+Please get in touch via the Parish Office on 020 8863 6131 or speak to us on a Sunday morning if you have any general safeguarding queries regarding children, young people or vulnerable adults in church.

-If you have a specific concern regarding a child or adult in church or in our congregation please speak to me as soon as possible.
+If you have a specific concern regarding a child or adult in church or in our congregation please speak to one of us as soon as possible.

 If your concern for a child is urgent then please ring the police on 999 for immediate danger or Harrow Child Access Team on 020 8901 2690 (Mon - Fri 9am - 5pm) or the duty social worker on 020 8424 0999 (weekends, bank holidays and 5pm - 9am weekdays).

 Communicating Electronically Policy

 This policy is intended for all who work with children and young people within the parish, whether paid or voluntary.
 It is also for parents to raise their awareness of the issues around electronic communications that could be affecting their children.
 The whole policy is important, but please note especially the Golden Rules on Pages 4 and 5.